 Specifies the name of a host whose node information is to be added.

 Use a colon delimiter to specify multiple host names.
-The multiplexed network path is used for communication path with AC and MDS.
+The multiplexed network path is used for communication path with AC and MDS, The host name of each node can be specified to four maximums.